-- Energy Options are yet another, more simple way to hedge price risk.
+- Energy options are yet another, simpler way to hedge price risk.
 They are less expensive than the outright purchase or sale of the underlying contracts.
-We will cover the types and theiruses:
+We will cover the types of energy options and their uses:

 At the successful completion of this lesson, students should be able to:

-- Understand the following financial derivatives and their uses:
+- explain the following financial derivatives and their uses:

 What is due for this lesson?